 - It’s putting a face to the problem: Connecting at the local level brings Youth Intervention down to a personal level and moves the conversation beyond facts and figures.
-Because it’s personal, there is a level of trust; a key factor in having a message be accepted is trust.
+Because it’s personal, there is a level of trust.
+Trust is a key factor in having a message be accepted.

 - It’s local: Youth Intervention advocates from the community can tell the local story, which increases the likelihood a program will be accepted and supported.
 Using a local framework helps people understand how it directly affects them.

 - It’s sustainable: With staff as advocates, your program won’t get lost in the shuffle as community trends shift.
 Trust and support of a program erodes over time unless there is continued effort to keep awareness of Youth Intervention front and center.